pa11y/pa11y.github.io/contributing/communications.md

 ## Writing Style

 We don't have _strict_ guidelines on how you should write.
 We're not going to attempt to remove your personality from your writing.
-We have two sets of guidlines - Tone of Voice and Plain English.
+We have two sets of guidelines - Tone of Voice and Plain English.

 ### Tone of voice guidelines